 9.2.1 CEO/President

 Chet Linton, President/CEO leads the School Improvement Network currently.
-As a founder of the company, he has seen it from inception to over 35 million in sales, and from 4 people into well over 200 employees.
+As a founder of the company, he has seen it from inception to over 47 million dollars in sales, and from four people into well over 200 employees.

 9.2.2 Executive VP Product Development